pushrocks/smartlog-destination-local/README.md

 var myOra = new beautylog.Ora("my awesome text", "blue");
 myOra.start();
-beautylog.info("some persistent text") //does not disturb myOra myOra.text("some updated text");
+beautylog.info("some persistent text") //does not disturb myOra console.log("sometext or anything else like an logable object"); // yep, beautylog monkeypatches console.log so this works seamlessly myOra.text("some updated text");
 myOra.stop();
 ```